Rain and Snow: Origin

+In 1961, folk musicologist Kenneth Goldstein recorded North Carolina banjo player Obray Ramsey singing the song for Ramsey's Prestige International album Obray Ramsey Sings Folksongs From The Three Laurels.
 In 1965, Dillard Chandler recorded a graphic murder ballad version of the song that ends with the wife being shot by the husband.
 According to the liner notes on Chandler's album, Chandler learned the song from Berzilla Wallin, who said that the song related to a murder that had occurred in Madison County, North Carolina: